 Blood relations and kinship ties enjoy a stronghold over other social relationships in India.

-Family is one of the most important social institutions.
+The family is one of the most important social institutions.
 Most of the world’s population lives in family units.
 The family is a primary institution responsible for ‘socialization’.

 Kinship refers to a set of relationships and relatives formed thereof, based on blood relationships (consanguineal), or marriage (affinal).